What is Crucifixion?

-Crucifixion was an ancient method of execution the Romans adopted almost exclusively to deter criminal acts by non-roman citizens in the empire.
+Crucifixion was an ancient method of execution the Romans adopted almost exclusively to deter criminal acts by non-Roman citizens in the empire.
 Crucifixions were carried out on busy streets, particularly on roads that led into and out of city centers.
-The Romans hoped that as many onlookers as possible would see those crucified and reconsider acting against Roman provincial law.
+The Romans hoped that as many onlookers as possible would see those who were crucified and reconsider acting against Roman provincial law.

 The actual crucifixion of Jesus Christ also differs in another important way from our modern artistic impressions of the event.
 Crucified individuals were stripped naked to humiliate them as much as possible.
 We have no evidence that the Romans made concessions to Jews to accommodate the Jews’ prohibitions against nakedness.